Total Mortgage Arena: Bridgeport Sound Tigers/Islanders

-Webster Bank Arena is home to the Bridgeport Islanders, a professional ice hockey team in the American Hockey League (AHL) and the affiliate of the New York Islanders of the National Hockey League (NHL).
+Total Mortgage Arena was home to the Bridgeport Islanders from 2001 to 2026, a professional ice hockey team in the American Hockey League (AHL) and the affiliate of the New York Islanders of the National Hockey League (NHL).
 The team was known as the Bridgeport Sound Tigers from 2001 to 2021.
 The Sound Tigers joined the AHL in 2001 and the first event at the arena was a Sound Tigers game on October 10, 2001.
 During their inaugural season, the Sound Tigers won a division championship and made the Calder Cup Finals where they lost to the Chicago Wolves four games to one.

 New York Sirens

 On November 28, 2023, it was announced that Total Mortgage Arena would host the New York Sirens, then named PWHL New York, for their inaugural season.
 New York's first home game took place on January 5, 2024—Toronto defeated New York by a score of 3–2.
 Starting in the second season, the Sirens would play at the Prudential Center instead.